tapis-project/documentation/source/technical/systems.rst

   have a leading ``/``.
   May not be updated.
 Contact support to request a change.
 *dtnSystemId* - DTN system Id
-  An alternate system to use as a Data Transfer Node (DTN) during job execution.
+  A system that can be used during job executiona as a Data Transfer Node (DTN).
+Use is optional.
+The DTN is used if the job submission request or the application defintion specify *dtnSystemInputDir* or *dtnSystemOutputDir*.
   The execution system and the DTN system must have shared storage.
-*dtnMountPoint* - DTN mount point
-  Mount point (aka target) used when running the mount command on this system.
-During job execution this is the path on this system for files transferred to *rootDir* on *dtnSystemId*.
-*dtnMountSourcePath* - DTN mount source path
-  The path exported by *dtnSystemId* that matches the *dtnMountPoint* on this system.
-This will be relative to *rootDir* on *dtnSystemId*.
-Used during job execution.
-*isDtn*
-  Indicates if system will be used as a data transfer node (DTN).
-If this is *true* then *rootDir* is required, *canExec* must be false and following may not be specified: *dtnSystemId*, *dtnMountSourcePath*, *dtnMountPoint* and all job execution related attributes.
-By default this is *false*.
 *canExec*
   Indicates if system can be used to execute jobs.
 *canRunBatch*